hyds/hds-merge-db/README.md

 When running the script make sure that you do a manual sanity/quality assurance check that the output tables are valid before making them your production data.

+# Time series files

+Since Hydstra has binary files for timeseries, it is assumed that the user has already handled them with Hydstra TS management tools and no merge is required.
+See HYDBUTIL, HYDMWB etc.

 # Procedure

 1. Copy DBF paths of all the systems to a safe location